-City of Melbourne to consider Draft Transport Strategy
+City of Melbourne councillors have announced they will consider the Draft Transport Strategy 2030.

 The strategy aims to provide more space for people on footpaths and around major transport hubs, reduce congestion for cars coming to the city, boost Melbourne‘s $5.7 billion retail and hospitality sector and reduce injuries to pedestrians and cyclists.